All Episodes

 Peter Jennings did it all the time.

-But they're narrative reader.
+But they're narrative readers.

 But think of all the people that knew.

-But it was it was unnecessary.
+But it was unnecessary.

-It didn't matter Hill of Beans.
+It didn't matter a hill of beans to his credibility.

-The thing about this is that all the while these guys are totally opposed to the war anyway.
+The thing about this is that all the while, these guys are totally opposed to the war anyway.

 Why do they want heroism?